-There are markets and flea markets all over the Costa Del Sol every day of the week.
-They can be good fun if you are here on holiday with all the usual latest crazes for kids and adults.
+There are some fantastic markets all over the Costa Del Sol every day of the week.
+They can be great fun if you are here on holiday with all the usual latest crazes for kids and adults.
 They generally all sell the same stuff, but if you go to a market where there are more locals, San Pedro for example, you will find more stalls with flowers, fruit and veg, herbs and spices.
-If you go to Puerto Banus, thats where you will get all the fake designer watches, jewellery, handbags and clothing as it is geared more towards the tourists.
+If you go to Puerto Banus, that´s where you will get all the fake designer watches, jewellery, handbags and clothing as it is geared more towards the tourist.

-The Markets generally open at 9am, maybe a little earlier and aim to close around 2pm.
+The Markets generally open at 9am, however, we did arrive at San Pedro market and hardly any stalls were open.
+They close around 2pm.
 Should it be raining, larger stall do have covers and will set up, some other stall holders may decide not to bother or call it day a bit earlier.
-There are lots of other little Art & Craft Markets along the Coast, but as you can imagine its so hard to keep up to date with everything, so further down the pagewe have listed all the main Costa Del Sol Markets.
+In the summer it gets very hot, so don´t forget your suncream, hats and water.

 As well as all the traditional Markets there are also some fabulous food markets all along the Coast, where you can buy fantastic fruit, veg, meat and fish, one of our favourites is in Marbella above the Car Park at the top of the Old Town, but you will find these in all the areas along the Costa Del Sol, just ask any local.

 Another one we found was in Malaga which was amazing.
 The fish was presented beautifully and looked so good you wanted to buy, take it home and cook it.
 They really do display all the produce in a stunning way where its almost like a piece of art.
 The variety of fish, shellfish, meats, poultry, fruits, vegetables, herbs and spices was unbelievable, produce you just don’t seem to find in the shops here.
 It´s not particularly cheap but definitely well worth it.

 You can see more photos of the Malaga Food Market here.